Read My Lips, Un-Mask for Inclusion’s Sake! | Interview with Chad Curnew

 March 3, 2022

-How the Covid Vaccines Cripple the Immune System | Part 1 of 5: Understanding the Immune System
+How the Covid Vaccines Cripple the Immune System | Part 5 of 5: Vaccine Induced AIDS

 Chad is a spokesperson for those in Canada that are deaf or hearing impaired and is also hearing impaired himself.
 He is returning to our show for the second time.
 Together with Take Action Canada, Chad is working on raising awareness of the 350,000 people across the country impacted by the mask mandates who would typically rely on reading lips and sign language to effectively communicate.
 Chad and Heather, an inclusion professional for the deaf community, share information on the Read My Lips Campaign.